Rona Jaffe: Early life and education

-Jaffe was born in 1931 in the New York City borough of Brooklyn, the only child of Samuel Jaffe, an elementary-school principal, and his first wife, Diana (née Ginsberg).
+Jaffe was born into a Jewish family in 1931 Brooklyn, New York City.
+She was the only child of Samuel Jaffe, an elementary-school principal, and his first wife, Diana (née Ginsberg).
 Her grandfather was a construction magnate who built the Carlyle Hotel.
 Growing up in affluent circumstances on the Upper East Side of Manhattan, she attended the Dalton School before graduating from Radcliffe College in 1951.

 Career

 Jaffe wrote her first book, The Best of Everything (1958), while working as an associate editor at Fawcett Publications in the 1950s.
-It was quickly adapted into a film starring Joan Crawford, also called The Best of Everything (1959).
+It was quickly adapted into a film starring Hope Lange and a group of actresses including Joan Crawford, also called The Best of Everything (1959).
 The book has been described as distinctly "pre-women's liberation" in the way it depicts women in the working world.
 Camille Paglia noted in 2004 that the book and popular HBO series Sex and the City had much in common in that the characters in both (who have similar lives) are "very much at the mercy of cads".

 During the late 1960s, Helen Gurley Brown hired Jaffe to write cultural pieces for Cosmopolitan, with a "Sex and the Single Girl" slant.

 In 1981, Jaffe published Mazes and Monsters, which depicted a Dungeons & Dragons-like game that caused disorientation and hallucinations among its players and incited them to violence and attempted suicide.
 Written at a time of emerging anxiety over the effects of role-playing games (RPGs), the book might have been loosely based on press accounts of the 1979 "steam tunnel incident" involving the disappearance of Michigan State University student and D&D aficionado James Dallas Egbert III.
 With both concerns over and interest in role-playing games further stoked by the efforts of anti-RPG campaigners such as Patricia Pulling, founder of the advocacy group Bothered About Dungeons & Dragons (B.A.D.D.), within a year of publication Mazes and Monsters was adapted by CBS into a made-for-TV movie called Mazes and Monsters (1982), featuring a 26-year-old Tom Hanks in one of his earliest appearances.

-In 2005, Jaffe died in London from cancer, aged 74.
+In 2005, Jaffe died of cancer while vacationing in London, aged 74.